Field Notes

 Cedar, charred shou-sugi-ban, and rough-sawn pine — what each looks like at year one, year five, and year fifteen.
 How to think about the build at the year-thirty mark.

-Township permits · 7 min read
+Township permits · in the works

 The Class-A road allowance, and other things the township engineer cares about.